By Valerie Mellema

 In fact, in October 2008, Camp Floyd opened a paranormal investigation of Camp Floyd to the public.
-Visitors are being encouraged to bring cameras of all types, tape recorders and whatever other equipment they believe will help them detect and record paranormal activity.
+Visitors are encouraged to bring cameras of all types, tape recorders, and other equipment they believe will help them detect and record paranormal activity.
 The findings of the investigations of two paranormal investigations conducted by park staff will also be presented.

 Hauntings and the American West seem to go hand in hand, and it’s no wonder, given the hardship and heartache the expansion westward often entailed.
 Historical sites such as that at Camp Floyd and many, many others have long been rumored to be haunted.
 It’s part of the lure of many attractions, and ghost stories make legends of the West even more intriguing.

 Most historic site managers and directors do little to suppress or deny ghost stories that circulate, and many recognize the value of, if not encouraging, at least not discouraging them.
 Yet, calling in the troops at Camp Floyd for repeated paranormal investigation reflects an unusually high level of enthusiasm.
 It’s an inspired, if uncharacteristic, approach to rumors of ghostly encounters.

 As interesting as Camp Floyd and the Stagecoach Inn are without the possibility of ghosts, embracing the legends wholeheartedly is doing wonders for Camp Floyd’s popularity.
-As interesting as many Civil War sites are including the big ones like Gettysburg, how much more intriguing are they when we consider they might be haunted?
-Every bit of legend helps, and whether you believe or not, as Mark Trotter says, paranormal investigations can be fun.
+As interesting as many Civil War sites are, including the big ones like Gettysburg, how much more intriguing are they when we consider they might be haunted?
+Every bit of legend helps; whether you believe or not, as Mark Trotter says, paranormal investigations can be fun.

 Instead of balking at ghost tours and skipping historic sites based on rumors of hauntings, why not embrace the possibility or at least have fun being a confirmed non-believer?
 At Camp Floyd or anywhere you get the opportunity, supporting such sites may be what it takes to keep them in operation.
 Ghost hunting aside, it’s worthwhile remembering that the historical significance of these sites will be preserved only as long as they remain open.
 Far from detracting from the relevance or significance of historical sites, paranormal investigations may actually contribute to both.